Estheeeer/BBB_Peojects-/AutoSongPlayer/README.md

 Firstly, we created pointers to get access and write to GPIOs and PWM pins by using fprintf().
 The three GPIOs we use are GPIO_60, GPIO_48 and GPIO49. fflush() is used to push values on the stack to be executed.
-Next, we created a counter and used bitwise operation to compare the count value with binary versions of 1, 2 and 4 in order to blink the 3 lEDs in a order from 0 to 7.
+Next, we created a counter and used bitwise operation to compare the count value with binary versions of 1, 2 and 4 in order to blink the 3 LEDs in a order from 0 to 7.

 Also, we assigned a unique sound/note to each value of the counter.